coatless-rpkg/filestamp/README.md

 ## Variables

-You can use variables in your templates to customize the header content.
-The package provides several built-in variables, and you can also define your own.
+Customize your headers with built-in and custom variables:

 ``` r
 # List available variables